Bio & CV

 Last year, I was invited to contribute a pedagogical chapter to a book on Recent Progress on Gravity Tests and wrote A Beginner’s Guide to Black Hole Imaging and Associated Tests of General Relativity.

 During my PhD, I was a teaching assistant for multiple courses, ranging from a freshman seminar on black holes and fundamental physics to a graduate course on electrodynamics.
-At Vanderbilt, I have taught four different courses, two at the undergraduate level and two at the graduate level:
+When my advisor, Prof. Andrew Strominger, taught an advanced course on theoretical black hole physics in 2015, I helped transcribe his excellent lectures and the resulting notes are available here.

 Physics For Future Leaders (PHYS 1020)